Cometores/ASP6-City-API/README.md

 - Dummy mail service - custom created
   - different implementations for development and production
   - mail addresses stored in configuration file

+## EmployeeManagement
+Testing API with xUnit.

+SQLite as Database.